WIDE RECEIVER

 WR | CSU | 6’3 | 185

-Strengths: Horton is a long and smooth WR with great college production.
-He’s a long strider who can build up speed the farther he goes.
-Horton plays physical at the catch point and knows how to utilize his length to make a play.
-He has reliable hands Weaknesses: Horton has a very slight frame and he’ll need to add mass in the NFL.
-He is also coming off a season ending injury Bottom Line: Horton has the aerial skills and length to be an NFL contributor if he gains some mass
+Strengths: Horton is a long, smooth receiver with impressive college production.
+He’s a long strider who builds speed as he goes, and he plays with physicality at the catch point, using his length to his advantage.
+His hands are reliable, making him a dependable target downfield.
+Weaknesses: Horton has a very slight frame and will need to add mass to handle NFL physicality.
+He’s also coming off a season-ending injury, which adds some uncertainty.
+Bottom Line: Horton has the length, ball skills, and production to contribute in the NFL if he can bulk up and stay healthy.

 Grade: Round 4